 I was also so lucky to have landed what I am convinced were the best dinner guests of all, a group of fabulous food professionals that I was too busy trying to get to know, that I didn’t get a chance to take many pictures.
 But I will say that the evening flowed brilliantly along with the Spier 21 Gables Chenin Blanc and Pinotage.
 There were loud laughs and ongoing conversation, extra helpings of dessert and I do remember seeing one guest scraping the last of the salted caramel sauce off her plate with her finger.

-Due to all the work for the Saturday night, I wasn’t able to attend any of the lectures on the day, but if you want to read about what went on, check out Pat’s Yumsy blog with a fabulous accounts of all the goings on at the Festival.
+Due to all the work for Saturday night, I wasn’t able to attend any of the lectures on the day, but if you want to read about what went on, check out Pat’s Yumsy blog with a fabulous account of all the goings on at the Festival.

 I did manage to take this one image, which captures the vibrance of the Saturday market and lunch.

-I took a little wander around the estate on the Sunday morning to look at all the venues and new developments since I had left and was quite blown away by the impressive new Wine Center, deli and restaurants.
+I took a little wander around the estate on Sunday morning to look at all the venues and new developments since I had left and was quite blown away by the impressive new Wine Center, deli, and restaurants.
 The vast picnic area along the Eerste River is pretty and tranquil, and all you do is order your food or ready-made sandwiches a Eight To Go and enjoy it on the lawns.
-They are truly committed to sustainability but that is another full story on its own.

 Delicious Jelly by Bompas and Parr made out of Chenin Blanc (with granadilla to give it a cheetah vibe).